X-ray particle tracking velocimetry for steady-state rheological characterization: Case study of a complex polymer melt flow in material extrusion additive manufacturing: Results and discussion

+From Fig.~S11 we estimate an average relative error $\delta \approx 5\%$ and set $\Delta u_{z} = \delta\, u$.
+Interpreting the right-hand side of Eq.~\ref{error_eq} as a finite-difference approximation leads to the resolvability condition

+In other words, the local velocity gradient must exceed a threshold set by the relative velocity error and the spatial resolution to be reliably resolved.
+Regions where this condition is not satisfied for the temperature are masked in Fig.~\ref{fig:temp}.
+Comparing the region of largest disagreement between CFD and the reconstructed temperature in Fig.~\ref{fig:velocity_profile}(d) (approximately \(x\geq \frac{R}{2} \)) with the masked regions in Fig.~\ref{fig:temp} (approximately \(x\geq \frac{R}{2} \)) shows that these regions coincide.
+This suggests that the fitting function was chosen in parts due to measurement limitations in the velocity resolution, which then contribute to the temperature divergence toward the center observed in Fig.~\ref{fig:velocity_profile}(d) and Fig.~\ref{fig:temp}.
+The proposed approach enables reconstruction of spatial temperature distributions that are inaccessible to conventional measurement techniques.
+Nevertheless, the present results should be regarded as a case study and considered preliminary, since certain regions cannot yet provide reliable temperature values.

-Observed fluctuations in flow rate across the analyzed section remain relatively stable as shown in Fig.~\ref{flowrate}, suggesting that particle tracking efficiency does not significantly degrade with increasing particle velocity under the given X-ray imaging parameters.
-The maximum magnification error of approximately \(1.3\%\) at the barrel walls is significantly smaller than the observed uncertainties in velocity profiles, making it unlikely to be a major source of measurement error.
-Furthermore, the small Stokes numbers confirm negligible inertial particle effects, especially as the highest measurement uncertainties occur at the lowest filament velocities.
-Consequently, particle tracking or X-ray imaging are unlikely to constitute major sources of uncertainty in this experiment.
+The maximum geometric magnification error of approximately \(1.3\%\) at the barrel walls is significantly smaller than the uncertainties seen in the velocity profiles, making it an unlikely dominant source of error.
+Moreover, the small Stokes numbers imply negligible particle inertia, consistent with the observation that the largest measurement uncertainties occur at the lowest filament velocities.

-The observed stable yet systematically shifted flow rate errors along the barrel indicate calibration inaccuracies associated with the filament feeding mechanism.
-Variations in velocity profiles likely stem primarily from statistical fluctuations and limited spatial resolution.
-The chosen observation duration of \SI{240}{\second}, corresponding to an extruded filament length of \SIrange{12}{48}{\centi\meter}, was likely too brief, as minor variations in filament diameter and particle concentration are not sufficiently averaged out within this timeframe.
-Thus, the main uncertainties identified in this study result from inherent variability, calibration limitations inherent to the FFF feeding process.